 The School of Geography, Geology and the Environment offers a range of activities and events for prospective students, parents and teachers who are interested in finding out more about our degree programmes and about life at the University of Leicester more generally.

-Every year we provide taster lectures, seminars and practicals during the University's Open Days and Schools' Taster Conference.
+Every year we provide taster lectures, seminars and practicals during the University's Open Days, Schools' Taster Conference and Post-16 Summer School.
 These give prospective students the opportunity to sample teaching from our world-class School in a variety of different settings.
-As a School, we will also be launching our own taster days in Geography and Geology over the coming year.
+For Teachers, there is a Teacher and Advisor Conference which we host.
+As a School, we also hold our own taster days in Geography and Geology.

 Our academic staff are able to deliver talks on a range of topics relating to our research.
 If you would like us to visit your school to discuss one of these topics, please get in touch.
 For more specific planned talks and sessions, browse our range of talks for schools.